Canonball90/CueClient/README.md

 ## Using this base btw
 https://github.com/jiyun233/CubeBase

+## This is ong the best client ever

 # Usage
 * Hold shift anywhere and right-click to open git Bash
 * Clone this repo